Attendance and Punctuality

 Staggered start and finish times are currently in place to ensure the safety of all our families.
 These have all been communicated to parents via ParentPay and are displayed on school gates.

-From the start of the autumn term 2020 pupil attendance will be mandatory and the usual rules on attendance will apply, including:
+From the 8th March 2021 pupil attendance will be mandatory and the usual rules on attendance will apply, including:

 - parents’ duty to ensure that their child of compulsory school age attends regularly at the school where the child is a registered pupil